Josh Berger: Boards and memberships

 Berger currently serves as the non-executive Chairman of The BRIT School.
 The school has trained over 10,000 young people in music, theatre, dance, media production, and visual arts.
-The school's alumni include Adele, Loyle Carner, Tom Holland, Amy Winehouse, Cush Jumbo, and many other notable artists, and creative professionals working at leading companies including Apple, BBC, Facebook, Sky, and TikTok among many others.
+The school's alumni include Adele, Loyle Carner, Tom Holland, Amy Winehouse, Cush Jumbo, and many other notable artists, and creative professionals working at leading companies including Apple, the BBC, Facebook, Sky, and TikTok, among many others.

-Previously, Berger served as Chairman of the British Film Institute from 2016 to 2020 having been a BFI Governor since 2011.
-In this role, Josh promoted the cultural and economic value of the creative industries, and championed the push for greater diversity in the screen industries, including the development and promotion of the BFI Diversity Standards.
+Previously, Berger served as Chairman of the British Film Institute from 2016 to 2020, having been a BFI Governor since 2011.
+In this role, Berger promoted the cultural and economic value of the creative industries, and championed the push for greater diversity in the screen industries, including the development and promotion of the BFI Diversity Standards.

 He is also chairman emeritus of Chickenshed Theatre Trust; a former board member of the Royal Academy of Dramatic Art (RADA); a Member of the British Academy of Film and Television Arts (BAFTA) and the British Screen Forum; a Director of the International Academy of Television Arts & Sciences; and a life member of the Council on Foreign Relations.

 Berger also formerly sat on the Board of Directors of Secret Cinema, which creates immersive theatre-like live experiences based on leading IP.